Syria and weapons of mass destruction: Biological weapons

-Syria is generally considered not to have biological weapons.
+Ba'athist Syria was generally considered not to have biological weapons.

 However, there are some reports of an active biological weapons research and production program.
 According to NATO Consultant Dr Jill Dekker, Syria has worked on: anthrax, plague, tularemia, botulism, smallpox, aflatoxin, cholera, ricin and camelpox, and has used Russian help in installing anthrax in missile warheads.
 She also stated "they view their bio-chemical arsenal as part of a normal weapons program".

 Nuclear program

 Syria has been a party to the Nuclear Non-Proliferation Treaty (NPT) since 24 September 1969, and has a limited civil nuclear program.
 In 1991 China sold a miniature neutron source reactor called SRR-1 to Syria.
 Before the start of the Syrian Civil War Syria was known to operate only the Chinese reactor.
 Despite claiming to be a proponent of a Weapons of Mass Destruction Free Zone (WMDFZ) in the Middle East (Syria has not handed a letter confirming its support for WMDFZ), Syria was accused of pursuing a military nuclear program with a reported nuclear facility in a desert Syrian region of Deir ez-Zor.
 The reactor's components were believed to have been designed and manufactured in North Korea, with the reactor's striking similarity in shape and size to the North Korean Yongbyon Nuclear Scientific Research Center.
 The nuclear reactor was still under construction.

 That information alarmed Israeli military and intelligence to such a degree that the idea of a targeted airstrike was conceived, resulting in Operation Outside the Box on 6 September 2007 that saw as many as eight Israeli aircraft destroying the facility.
 Israeli government is said to have bounced the idea of the operation off the US Bush administration, although the latter declined to participate.
 U.S. intelligence officials claimed low confidence that the site was meant for weapons development.
 The suspected reactor was destroyed in the Israeli attack, which was suspected to have killed ten North Korean workers.

-The attack did not cause an international outcry or any serious Syrian retaliatory moves as both parties tried to keep it secret: Israel didn't want publicity as regards its breach of the cease fire while Syria did not want to acknowledge the existence of its clandestine nuclear program.